 2. Information we collect and why we collect it

-2.1 In general terms, we collect and use personal information to fulfil the following functions and associated activities of the Standards Commission:
+2.1 In general terms, we collect and use personal information to fulfil the following functions:

-2.4 We may process personal data in order to organise workshops and facilitate and manage training events on the Codes of Conduct and the ethical standards framework.
-In doing so, we may be required to share the names of attendees with third parties, such as venue providers.
+2.6 We may process personal information in order to issue guidance and other education material, to organise workshops and to facilitate training and promotional events on the Codes of Conduct and the ethical standards framework.
+In doing so, we may be required to collect the names, job titles and contact details of attendees.
+We may need to share some of the personal information with third parties, such as any venue providers.

-2.6 We use surveys to seek feedback on our Hearings and other work we undertake in order to help identify potential ways of improving the service we provide.
-We do not process any data included in any response to a survey that could identify an individual.
-To support this service we use a third party provider, Survey Monkey.
-Survey Monkey’s privacy notice is available on their website www.surveymonkey.com/mp/legal/privacy-policy .
+2.7 We use surveys to seek feedback on our Hearings and other work we undertake, to help us identify potential improvements.
+Feedback is provided on an anonymous basis and, as such we do not process personal information included in any response to a survey that could lead to an individual being identified.
+We use a third-party provider, Smart Survey, to help us gather such feedback.
+Smart Survey’s privacy notice is available on their website: https://www.smartsurvey.co.uk/privacy-policy

-3. The legal basis for our collection and use of your personal data:
+3. The legal basis for our collection and use of your personal information:

-3.2 We process data necessary for the performance of tasks carried out in the public interest or in the exercise of our official authority.
-For example, we may process information about individuals who are attending training events in order to be able to contact them.
+3.2 We process personal information necessary for the performance of tasks carried out in the public interest or in the exercise of our official authority.
+For example, we may process information about individuals who are attending training events in order to send them a programme and details of the venue.

-3.3 We process data necessary for the performance of a contract.
-For example, personal information about Members and employees is kept so that we can pay them.
+3.3 We process personal information necessary for the performance of a contract and for our legitimate business interests.
+For example, we hold and process personal information about Members and staff in order to pay them.

-3.4 We will process personal data lawfully, fairly and in a transparent way.
-We will only process personal information in relation to our responsibilities and duties.
+3.4 We will process personal information lawfully, fairly and in a transparent way.
+We will only process personal information for the purpose of fulfilling our responsibilities and duties.
 It will not be used in any way which is incompatible with these purposes.

 4. How long we retain your personal information

-4.1 We will keep your personal information for no longer than necessary and in accordance with the Standards Commission’s Information Schedule and Disposing of Records Policy.
-As you will see from these documents we only retain and keep information as long as it is necessary to comply with legal requirements or for legitimate business reasons.
+4.1 We will retain personal information for no longer than necessary and in accordance with the Standards Commission’s Document Retention Schedule and Disposal Policy (a copy of which can be provided on request).
+We will only retain information for as long as it is necessary to comply with legal requirements or for legitimate business reasons.